boaz-jan/gradle-autowrapper-plugin/README.md

 Gradle.
 In the case of a mismatch version - it will generate the correct version of Gradle Wrapper.

 ![Screenshot](/docs/screenshot.jpg?raw=true "Screenshot")
+(In this screenshot you can see the result of a strict, failFast configuration.
+Autowrapper recognizes the the executing Gradle is 2.6 and the required version is 2.5 thus failing the build and generating the correct wrapper file.
+The second execution passes with the right version)

 ## Usage